Last Updated on

 9. Love for Play

-If your kid plays pranks like hiding your shoes before you go out or hiding the car keys, it is because that he has an inherent love for playing, especially with parents.
-It is a sign that he wants to spend time with you.
+If your kid plays pranks like hiding your shoes before you go out or hiding the car keys, it is because he has an inherent love for playing, especially with parents.
+It’s a sign of attention-seeking behaviour and you must understand that your child wants you to spend time with him.

 10. Different Characteristics